Tajgero/Tajgero/README.md

 * 📚 In my free time, I explore topics related to Artificial Intelligence and Machine Learning.

 * 💻 Video games enthusiast ranging from horror, through puzzles, to platform ones.
 I love memes.

 * I made game on this service: https://scratch.mit.edu/users/Tajgero/

-* 🌍 I am happy to learn, explore and find my place in Data Science/Bioinformatics World.
+* 🌍 I am happy to learn, explore and find my place in Data Science/Bioinformatics world.

 Additionally, I hold both a Bachelor’s Engineering and Master’s degree in Pharmaceutical Biotechnology, which gives me a strong foundation in life sciences and research methodologies.